cyberark/conjur-puppet/README.md

 This module provides the `conjur::secret` function, described above, and the `conjur` class, which can be configured to establish Conjur host identity on the node running Puppet.

+### Pre-established host identity

+For best security properties, use [conjurize](https://developer.conjur.net/key_concepts/machine_identity.html) or a similar method to establish host identity before running Puppet to configure.
+This way Puppet master only ever handles a temporary access token instead of real, permanent Conjur credentials of the hosts it manages.

+If a host is so pre-configured, the settings and credentials are automatically obtained and used.
+In this case, all that is needed to use `conjur::secret` is a simple

+    include conjur

 ### Conjur host identity with Host Factory

-We recommend bootstrapping Conjur host identity using a [Host Factory](https://developer.conjur.net/reference/services/host_factory) token.
+If pre-establishing host identity is unfeasible, we instead recommend bootstrapping Conjur host identity using a [Host Factory](https://developer.conjur.net/reference/services/host_factory) token.
 Nodes inherit the permissions of the layer for which the Host Factory token was generated.

 To use a Host Factory token with this module, set variables `authn_login` and `host_factory_token`.
 Do not set the variable `authn_api_key` when using `host_factory_token`; it is not required. `authn_login` should have a `host/` prefix; the part after the slash will be used as the node’s name in Conjur.